-- meet the requirements of this Request for Applications ("RFA"). - address the goals and objectives of the Texas State Plan 2008-2013 under the Carl D. Perkins Career and Technical Education Improvement Act of 2006 ("the Perkins Act"). - meet the requirement of the Perkins Act. - address the Closing the Gaps: The Texas Higher Education Plan at http://thecb.state.tx.us,

-1.3 CFDA CODE: Catalog of Federal Domestic Assistance Code, 84.048A, Basic Grants
+- meet the requirements of this Request for Applications (RFA); - address the goals and objectives of the Texas State Plan 2008-2013 under the Carl D. Perkins Career and Technical Education Improvement Act of 2006 ("the Perkins Act"); - meet the requirement of the Perkins Act; and - address the goals of Closing the Gaps: The Texas Higher Education Plan at www.thecb.state.tx.us. - 1.3 CFDA CODE: Catalog of Federal Domestic Assistance Code, 84.048A, Basic Grants